Department of Emergency Medicine

 Global Health

-Global Emergency Medicine (EM) is a subspecialty of Emory Emergency Medicine that deals with, the development of the specialty of EM internationally, provision of emergency care globally, disaster and humanitarian response, global health research
+Global Emergency Medicine (EM) is a subspecialty of Emory Emergency Medicine that encompasses the development of the specialty of EM internationally, provision of emergency care globally, disaster and humanitarian response, and global health research.

 Observation Medicine